Boxxfish/paint_rl/README.md

 [x] Get human rendering mode working.
 [x] Add ability to stroke a line on screen with a start and end point.
 [x] Create agent with random policy for testing.
-[] Get profiling set up with realistic training times.
+[x] Get benchmarking set up with realistic training times.
 [] Add real time plotting functionality.